-- 2.9.2.1 A training program shall be documented and implemented that outlines, at a minimum, the necessary competencies for specific duties and the training methods to be applied for personnel carrying out tasks associated with: - i.
+- 2.9.2.1 A training program shall be documented and implemented that, at a minimum, outlines the necessary competencies for specific duties and the training methods to be applied to personnel carrying out tasks associated with: - i.
 Implementing HACCP for staff involved in developing and maintaining food safety plans; - ii.
 Monitoring and corrective action procedures for all staff engaged in monitoring critical control points (CCPs); - iii.
-Personal hygiene for all staff involved in handling of pet food products and pet food contact surfaces: - iv.
-Good Manufacturing Practices and work instructions for all staff engaged in pet food processes and equipment; - v.
+Personal hygiene for all staff involved in the handling of food products and food contact surfaces; - iv.
+Good Manufacturing Practices and work instructions for all staff engaged in food handling, food processing, and equipment; - v.
 Sampling and test methods for all staff involved in sampling and testing of raw materials, packaging, work-in-progress, and finished products; - vi.
 Environmental monitoring for relevant staff; - vii.
-Food defense and food fraud for all on-site staff; and - viii.
-Tasks identified as critical to meeting effective implementation and maintenance of the SQF Code. - The training program shall include provision for identifying and implementing the refresher training needs of the organization. - 2.9.2.2 Training materials, the delivery of training, and procedures on all tasks critical to meeting regulatory compliance and the maintenance of food safety shall be provided in languages understood by staff. - 2.9.2.3 Training records shall be maintained and include: - Participant name; - ii.
+Allergen management, food defense, and food fraud for all relevant staff; and - viii.
+Tasks identified as critical to meeting the effective implementation and maintenance of the SQF Code. - The training program shall include provisions for identifying and implementing the refresher training needs of the organization. - 2.9.2.2 Training materials, the delivery of training, and procedures on all tasks critical to meeting regulatory compliance and the maintenance of food safety shall be provided in language(s) understood by staff. - 2.9.2.3 Training records shall be maintained and include: - Participant name; - ii.
 Skills description; - iii.
 Description of the training provided; - iv.
 Date training completed; - v.
 Trainer or training provider; and - vi.
 Verification that the trainee is competent to complete the required tasks.

-Module 4: Good Manufacturing Practices for Processing of Pet Food Products
+Module 9: Good Manufacturing Practices for Processing of Animal Products

-4.1 Site Location and Premises
+9.1 Site Location and Premises

-4.1.1 Premises Location and Approval
+9.1.1 Premises Location, Construction, and Housing

-4.1.1.1 The site shall assess local activities and the site environment to identify any risks that may have an adverse impact on product safety and implement controls for any identified risks.
+9.1.1.1 The site shall assess local activities and the site environment to identify any risks that may have an adverse impact on product safety and implement controls for any identified risks.

 The assessment shall be reviewed in response to any changes in the local environment or activities.